Jeff-Gui/PCNAdeep/README.md

 4. (optional, for annotation only) Download [VGG Image Annotator 2](https://www.robots.ox.ac.uk/~vgg/software/via/) software.
 5. (optional, for visualisation only) Install [Fiji (ImageJ)](https://fiji.sc/) with [TrackMate CSV Importer](https://github.com/tinevez/TrackMate-CSVImporter) plugin.

+## Pre-trained Mask R-CNN model download

+The Mask R-CNN is trained on 60X microscopic images sized 1200X1200 square pixels.
+[Download here]().

 ## Getting started

+See [here](tutorial/getting_started.ipynb) for a quick tutorial to get familiar with pcnaDeep.

+You may also go through other tutorials for advanced usages.

+## API Documentation

+API documentation is available [here]().